-Fashion eCommerce is growing fast.
-In this article we give 12 tips aimed at fashion retailers to keep up with the trends, and help you grow your online fashion business.
+The eCommerce fashion industry is growing fast.
+In this article, we give 12 tips aimed at fashion retailers to keep up with the trends and help you grow your online fashion business.

 Get to know your customers and help them find what they are looking for as fast and smooth as possible.
 It should be easy to navigate in your fashion eCommerce store.
 A product should be available with a few clicks.